oven-sh/bun/README.md

 #!/usr/bin/env bun
 ```

-To deploy to production with bun, you’ll want to get the code from the `.bun` file and stick that somewhere your web server can find it (or if you’re using Vercel or a Rails app, in a `public` folder).
+To deploy to production with bun, you'll want to get the code from the `.bun` file and stick that somewhere your web server can find it (or if you're using Vercel or a Rails app, in a `public` folder).

 Note that `.bun` is a binary file format, so just opening it in VSCode or vim might render strangely.